 Mindful eating is not a diet.
 It’s a conscious way of eating and enjoying food for both good health and pleasure.
 Mindful eating is about bringing awareness and appreciation to the experience of eating.
 When you slow down and pay attention to how and what you eat, you’re more likely to make better decisions that will nourish your body.
 Here are some guidelines on how to practice mindful eating.

 1. Sit down and unplug.

 Sometimes eating can feel like another item on the to-do list.
 Do you rush through your day, eating whenever you get a chance?
-Or maybe you make time to sit and eat, but stare mindlessly at the TV without paying attention to what—or how much—you’re eating.
+Or maybe you make time to sit and eat, but stare mindlessly at the TV without paying attention to what — or how much — you’re eating.
 Ever eat over the sink while contemplating how you can hurry to the next task?
 Guess what?
 Your mind and body need a break, and they need food to feel replenished.

-How to do it: Avoid watching TV and talking on the phone while you eat.
+How to do it: Avoid watching TV and talking on the phone or texting while you eat.
 Stop working and step away from the computer.
 Set everything aside and take a break to enjoy and savor your food.
 Focus on your meal.